 LAND PLANNER: Drafts or designs the Preliminary Plat or Preliminary PUD Plan for a new subdivision.
-The dimensional requirements of the final plat or PUD Plan will require a Licensed Professional Surveyor licensed by the State of Kansas who is responsible for the design and preparation of a subdivision layout.
+The dimensional requirements of the final plat or PUD Plan shall be required to be signed and sealed by a professional surveyor licensed by the State of Kansas who is responsible for the design and preparation of a subdivision layout.
 (See ENGINEER and LAND SURVEYOR.)